wp-plugins/basic-google-maps-placemarks/readme.txt

 `

-Check [the FAQ](http://wordpress.org/extend/plugins/basic-google-maps-placemarks/faq/) and [support forum](http://wordpress.org/support/plugin/basic-google-maps-placemarks) if you have any questions.
+If you have any questions, please read [the FAQ](http://wordpress.org/extend/plugins/basic-google-maps-placemarks/faq/) and search [the support forums](http://wordpress.org/support/plugin/basic-google-maps-placemarks).

 == Frequently Asked Questions ==